-Any special effects or mechanical installation should be arranged and stored so as to minimise any risk to the safety of the audience, the performers and staff.
-Advance warning of any special effects should be made, and will require a risk assessment as demanded by health and safety legislation.
+Any special effects or mechanical installation should be arranged and stored to minimise any risk to the safety of the audience, the performers, and staff.
+Warning of any special effects should be made and will require a risk assessment as demanded by health and safety legislation.

 Special effects include:

-- Dry ice machines and cryogenic fog;
+- Dry ice machines and cryogenic fog.

-- Smoke machines and fog generators;
+- Smoke machines and fog generators.

-- Pyrotechnics, including fireworks;
+- Pyrotechnics, including fireworks.

-- Real flame;
+- · Real flame.

-- Firearms:
+- Firearms.

-- Motor vehicles:
+- Motor vehicles.

-- Strobe lighting;
+- Strobe lighting.

-- Lasers (see hise Guide The Radiation Safety of lasers used for display purposes [hs(G)95] and bs en 60825: Safety of laser products);
+- Lasers (see Hse / PLSA Guide SAFETY OF DISPLAY LASER);

 - Explosives and highly flammable substances